Drive Slow: Composition and lyrics

 Musically, "Drive Slow" is a hip hop track, with syrup influences.
 The track includes elements of jazz, which was described as being mashed with "narcotic funk" by The A.V.
 Club.
 The song contains a looped sample of the alto sax from a Hank Crawford recording of a cover version of "Wildflower" by the Canadian band Skylark.
+The use of the sample, along with a steady descending quarter-note tone, which plays on each downbeat, interpolates Tupac's "Shorty Wanna Be A Thug".
 The track features a light beat groove.
 Paul Wall contributes one verse, with him rapping 16 lines.
 For the last 30 seconds of "Drive Slow", the track is chopped and screwed; the speed slows down to 16 revolutions per minute (RPM).

 In the lyrics, car culture is used to create a metaphor about living a fast lifestyle.
 The lyrics also provide warnings of the dangers brought on by fame, wealth, and luxury.
 West starts the song by recalling versions of childhood stories, which include him raving about an American car driver named Mali, as he reminiscences on being young, broke and ambitious, before the featured artists start rapping.
 In a performance that was called "hypnotic" by Blender, Paul Wall expresses his love for candy paint and vintage rims.
 Certain lyrics of the song give an endorsement to kerb crawling.